Sports ticket prices are getting more expensive — and pricing out many fans

 "It just felt a little like I'm just another number, and that's all that really matters to them," Hinz says.

 So he and wife thought long and hard.
 The fan in him wanted to renew again.
-As a kid he still remembers how "there was a certain prestige associated with being a season ticket holder. "
+He still remembers how, as a kid, "there was a certain prestige associated with being a season ticket holder."

 But the accountant in him knew.